 According to estimates, three-fifth of all the garments end up in incinerators, just within a year of being made.
 Landfills are bombarded with 93 million tons of cloth waste every year, a huge section of which is burnt.
 Today, most of the fabric is polyester, which though cheap, is very polluting.
 It produces three times more carbon in production than cotton, but unlike eco-friendly cotton, it does not break down.

 Fast Fashion: The Final Thought

 Every day, thousands of Instagram posts and articles are schooling us on how to pair one cloth with others.
 The dress code for every event is different.
 And all this forms the basis of fast fashion’s business model, and they are crafted to lure you into buying more.

 The fashion houses are flourishing and are estimated to grow exponentially in the coming years.
-Now, the government is intervening to stop is a crazy race to destroy the planet.
-Labs around the world are spending millions in creating truly sustainable fashion, but the fashion houses won’t just hit the breaks.
+Now, the governments are intervening to stop this crazy race to destroy the planet.
+Labs around the world are spending millions in creating truly sustainable fashion, but the fashion houses just won’t hit the breaks.

 The fashion industry thrives on our insecurities.
 It makes us believe that repeating cloth is impolite, and only expensive bags, merch, and perfect shoes can make us likable.
-But, a lot of them are lying about being eco-friendly to fool us into a guilt-free shopping experience.
+But, a lot of them are lying about being eco-friendly because it is their dirty, little trick, into fooling us towards a guilt-free shopping experience.